xinming-Feng/CASA0014_coursework/README.md

 ## Structure

-<strong>first_versin</stong>: The original version did not use heat index, only mixed temperature and humidity, tiled to RGB three channels, and did not have obvious color development.</br>
+**first_versin**: The original version did not use heat index, only mixed temperature and humidity, tiled to RGB three channels, and did not have obvious color development.</br>
-<strong>second_versin</stong>: Some temperature conditions were set to make the RGB color more obvious, but the actual values were not meaningful.</br>
+**second_versin**: Some temperature conditions were set to make the RGB color more obvious, but the actual values were not meaningful.</br>
-<strong>third_versin</stong>: The heat index is used to control the color of the lamp, but only for a single light.</br>
+**third_versin**: The heat index is used to control the color of the lamp, but only for a single light.</br>
-<strong>final_version_multi</stong>: Changes in the value of the heat index are mapped to the number and brightness of lights, but have not been tested.
+**final_version_multi**: Changes in the value of the heat index are mapped to the number and brightness of lights, but have not been tested.